NFDI4BIOIMAGE/training/_sources/authors/robert_haase.md

 These are the PPTx training resources for Students at Uni Leipzig who want to dive into bio-image data science with Python.
 The material will develop here and in the corresponding&nbsp;github repository between April and July 2025.

-Tags: Nfdi4Bioimage, Bioimage Analysis, Artificial Intelligence
+Tags: Nfdi4Bioimage, Bioimage Analysis, Artificial Intelligence, Exclude From Dalia

 [https://zenodo.org/records/15858127](https://zenodo.org/records/15858127)